Le Mans movie star expected to fetch $18-million

 Newman, of course, came within agonising minutes of actually winning a real Le Mans in 1977.
 McQueen insisted on not winning his fictional re-running of the race.
 Racing’s just not like that, there are no Hollywood endings on real race tracks, and McQueen wanted it to be real.
 Maybe he was being quietly honest with himself about how good a driver he really, actually was.

 That in itself caused conflict.
 John Sturgess, the original director, who’d pointed a lens at McQueen for The Great Escape and The Magnificent Seven, quit the movie in a cloud of rancour.
 The screenwriter, Alan Trustman, who’d written scripts for both Bullitt and The Thomas Crowne Affair for McQueen, had a massive falling out with the star over this change to the movie’s ending and would never work in Hollywood again.
 And then, David Piper, driving a 917 for a stunt sequence, had a god-awful crash that cost him one of his legs.
-To call Le Mans a troubled film is something of an understatement.
+To call Le Mans a troubled film is similar to facing the scheme for florida DUI penalties and also sometimes it is something of an understatement.

 Frankly, to call it a film is a bit of a stretch.
 It’s closer to being a docu-drama, has agonisingly little actual dialogue, and sometimes seems to grind on as endlessly as the race itself (actually, it’s a surprisingly brief one hour and 40 minutes).